 You must be careful not to confuse humility (and a rational understanding of the risks associated with investing) with fear.
 Most financial behaviorists will tell you that fear (which can lead to panic selling) and greed (which can result in irrational buying) are the greatest enemies of individual investors.
 Humility and moderation help to keep both of these in check.

 Some investors get a little bit of knowledge and then become over-confident about their abilities.
-What they really need to do is continue to work hard, save, and invest wisely – in other words, stay in their lane.
-Sometimes the hardest thing is admitting that we aren’t as clever as we think (and neither is the financial advisor that is selling a particular narrative about future events, risks that only they fully understand and know how to deal with, and embellishing certain investment opportunities they have uncovered for you that no one else has – their “secret sauce.”)
+They really need to continue to work hard, save, and invest wisely – in other words, stay in their lane.
+Sometimes the hardest thing is admitting that we aren't as clever as we think (and neither is the financial advisor that is selling a particular narrative about future events, risks that only they fully understand and know how to deal with, and embellishing certain investment opportunities they have uncovered for you that no one else has – their "secret sauce.")

 The truth is there are lots of ways we can get the same results with our investments.
 So a healthy dose of humility does a lot to ensure that we don't get surprised when we think we have it all figured out.

 The humble investor focuses primarily on those things that are within his or her control while maintaining a proactive rather than reactive posture concerning things beyond their control.
 In other words, humility requires one to be aware of their ignorance; future events are not certain or knowable.
-To think otherwise is highly presumptuous and speculative.
+To think otherwise is highly presumptive and speculative.

 Finally, the humble investor seeks out wise counsel and advice.
 "The way of a fool is right in his own eyes, but a wise man listens to advice" (Prov.12:15).
 In all areas of life, including our finances, Christians should seek out wise counsel – first from God Himself, secondly from His Word, and third from knowledgeable financial advisers.

-I think “knowledgeable financial advisers” doesn’t just include financial and investment “professionals” (although there are some that I closely follow, like John Vogel, Ben Carlson, Ron Blue, Paul Merriam, and Tim Mauer).
+I think "knowledgeable financial advisers" don't just include financial and investment "professionals" (although there are some that I closely follow, like John Vogel, Ben Carlson, Ron Blue, Paul Merriam, and Tim Mauer).
 It could also include those who follow biblical principles and who have become wise through their study and experience; men like Larry Burkett, Dave Ramsey, Randy Alcorn, Matt Bell, Jamie Munson, and Howard Dayton.
-I also like to read blogs written by those who have “been there, done that” as their perspectives are grounded in everyday life.
+I also like to read blogs written by those who have "been there, done that" as their perspectives are grounded in everyday life.
 Check out my Resources page for links to many of these resources.